Commercial Shower Valves

 How does a thermostatic shower valve work?

-Thermostatic shower valves mix together hot and cold water to a temperature that you have selected and can change the temperature or pressure of the water in an instant by making adjustments to the amount of hot and cold water which is allowed to flow through.
+Thermostatic shower valves mix hot and cold water to a temperature you select and can change the temperature or pressure of the water in an instant by adjusting the amount of hot and cold water allowed to flow through.

-Having a thermostatic shower valve is also beneficial because it prevents scalding so is safer, particularly for children, elderly and disabled users.
+Having a thermostatic shower valve is also beneficial because it prevents scalding, making it safer, particularly for children, the elderly, and disabled users.

 How to install a concealed shower valve

-Concealed shower valves are ideal for more compact bathrooms, offering a more tidy look.
+Concealed shower valves are ideal for more compact bathrooms, offering a tidier look.
 Here is how to install a concealed shower valve:

-Once you have removed your current shower valve you will need to strip the wall down to the brick beneath.
-You can then measure out your ‘new wall’ with channels for both the hot and cold materials and the concealed mixer valve.
+Once you have removed your current shower valve, you will need to strip the wall down to the brick beneath.
+You can then measure out your ‘new wall’ with channels for both the hot and cold materials and the concealed mixer valve. - Direct the plumbing

-You will need to use the right pipe clamps and ensure everything is fitted well and securely.
-If your shower valve comes with any mounting brackets, you should use these as they will prevent anything from moving about when it shouldn't!
+You will need to use the correct pipe clamps and ensure everything is fitted securely.
+If your shower valve comes with any mounting brackets, you should use these as they will prevent anything from moving about when it shouldn't! - Install your plasterboard

 You can now decorate your bathroom wall however you wish - tiles and panels are ideal for preventing water damage to the wall when you use your shower.